RheaAyase/dotnettalks.demo3/README.md

 ## C# on Linux - demo3

 This repository contains .NET Core demo that I use during some of my talks.
 Please note that this code contains hacks and should not be taken seriously - it serves only as demonstration of interacting with the Linux system.
+This demo is built on top of [Tom's DBus library](https://github.com/tmds/Tmds.DBus).

 #### Contents: